DevGuiIIaume/spx_exchange/README.md

 Diagram: https://imgur.com/a/wowj5LP

 Orderbook is linked-list of product_orders.
-Product_orders contain BUY/SELL linked-lists corresponding product -BUY arranged in descending order
+Product_orders contain BUY/SELL linked-lists corresponding product
+- BUY arranged in descending order
--SELL arranged in ascending order
+- SELL arranged in ascending order
--Both maintain price-time priority
+- Both maintain price-time priority

 Main loop waits for a signal.
 Signals queued with PID of process that sent signal.
 Read named pipe of the corresponding trader, process the command.